Eduardo Gullas

-Eduardo "Eddie" Rivera Gullas Sr. (born October 13, 1930) is a Filipino politician from Cebu, Philippines.
-The son of Vicente Gullas and Pining Rivera, he has been elected to five terms as a Member of the House of Representatives of the Philippines, representing the 1st District of Cebu from 1992 to 2001, and from 2004 to 2013.
-He is currently a member of Nacionalista and the One Cebu party.
-Gullas had also served as the governor of Cebu during the administration of President Ferdinand Marcos.
+Eduardo Rivera Gullas Sr. (October 13, 1930 – November 6, 2025), known as "Eddie" or "Eddiegul", was a Filipino politician from Cebu.
+The son of Vicente Gullas and Josefina "Pining" Rivera, he was elected to seven terms as a Member of the House of Representatives of the Philippines, representing the 1st District of Cebu from 1992 to 2001, 2004 to 2013, and from 2019 to 2022.
+He was at the time of his death a member of Nacionalista and the One Cebu party.
+Gullas had also served as the governor of Cebu during the administration of President Ferdinand Marcos, whom he was a close political associate of.
+During his tenure as governor, Cebu was struck by Typhoon Ike, which affected and devastated the province.
 Gullas also served as the president of the University of the Visayas.
 He had also held the offices of Deputy Speaker of the House of Representatives and the House Majority Leader.
-He served mayor of Talisay City, Cebu from 2016 to 2019.
-He is among the 70 congressman who voted to deny the ABS-CBN franchise.
+He served as mayor of Talisay, Cebu from 2016 to 2019.
+He was among the 70 congressmen who voted to deny the ABS-CBN franchise.
+Gullas died on November 6, 2025, at the age of 95.

+Personal life and education

+Eduardo was born on October 13, 1930.
+He was the eldest son and one of the three children of Vicente A. Gullas, a lawyer and educator from Cebu, and Josefina "Pining" Rivera.
+His father was the founder of what is now the University of the Visayas (UV), Cebu's oldest and Visayas' largest private university.

+He was the graduate of Bachelor of Laws at UV in 1956; and his pre-law, Bachelor of Arts, with majors in English and Philosophy, at the University of Santo Tomas (UST) in 1952.

+He was married to Norma "Mingming" Selma.
+They had two sons: Eduardo Jr. and Gerald Anthony Sr. ("Didi").

+Family's involvement in politics

+The Gullas family has been involved in politics and remains influential due to their contributions to education, among others, and voter support in southern Cebu province, particularly in the city of Talisay.
+Notably, the 1st district of Cebu has been in their control.

+While Eddie's father failed in his attempt to participate, some of his relatives also succeeded otherwise: